salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

 I made ORB1T v19 for my IoT projects, because the Arduino uno and other similar platforms are not ready for IoT applications.
 So in December 2019 I Designed ORB1T V19 in only 2 weeks.
 Orbit v19 is the perfect solution for your iot project, because you have microcontroller/wifi connection and sensors in a single board.

+### IoT with ORB1T V19.0

+With this board, you have easy access to sensors, you can isolate them, you can add another microcontroller.
+Remember, this is a prototype/concept.
+My next goal is to increase the functionality of ORB1T.

 ### With ORB1T V19, you don't need

 - External shields (Bme280, sensors ecc..)